-Global Catastrophes And Trends
+Global Catastrophes and Trends

 Fundamental change occurs most often in one of two ways: as a “fatal discontinuity,” a sudden catastrophic event that is potentially world changing, or as a persistent, gradual trend.
 Global catastrophes include volcanic eruptions, viral pandemics, wars, and large-scale terrorist attacks; trends are demographic, environmental, economic, and political shifts that unfold over time.
 In this provocative book, scientist Vaclav Smil takes a wide-ranging, interdisciplinary look at the catastrophes and trends the next fifty years may bring.

-“I think Smil should probably be set as homework for every Member of Parliament, and there will be a test later...” — Dick Pountain, The Political Quarterly
+I think Smil should probably be set as homework for every Member of Parliament, and there will be a test later...

-"At home alike in both the natural and human sciences, the author gives an incisive analysis of the way change occurs both in terms of unpredictable discontinuities and gradually unfolding trends.
+At home alike in both the natural and human sciences, the author gives an incisive analysis of the way change occurs both in terms of unpredictable discontinuities and gradually unfolding trends.
 His treatment of trends over the next fifty years is especially interesting, and his pages on America's 'retreat' informed and convincing.
 Smil offers not predictions but a balanced, holistic treatment of what may be ahead for humanity.
-Anyone interested in history, demography, economics, environmentalism, or riskanalysis, along with globalization, will find this a 'must-read' book."
+Anyone interested in history, demography, economics, environmentalism, or risk analysis, along with globalization, will find this a 'must' book.

 Professor of History Emeritus, MIT